-The Department of Cariology and Restorative Dentistry offers a 24 to 36-month postdoctoral training program that is designed to fulfill the certification requirements of the American Board of Operative Dentistry.
-A Master of Science Degree (M.Sc.) and a Certificate in Operative Dentistry is awarded upon completion of the required core didactic courses and clinical competency program and a research project, including successful defense of a thesis.
+The Department of Cariology and Restorative Dentistry offers a 24 to 36 months postdoctoral training program that is designed to fulfill the certification requirements of the American Board of Operative Dentistry.
+A Master of Science Degree (M.Sc.) or a Certificate in Operative Dentistry is awarded upon completion of the required core didactic courses, clinical competency program, and a research project, including successful defense of a thesis.
 The program has been developed consistent with the objectives set forth in the ADEA (formerly AADS) Curriculum Guidelines for Postdoctoral Operative Dentistry (J Dent Educ 1993; 57: 832-836).

 The Postdoctoral Operative Dentistry Program provides each graduate student an opportunity to enhance their knowledge in three main areas: research, clinical training and teaching.
 Participants pursue highly intensive clinical training while simultaneously following a rigorous academic curriculum which is research oriented.
 The following content outline embraces the essential components of the postgraduate program:

 Research activities will extend the entire length of the program.
 Extensive research activities will begin with fundamental courses (biostatistics, research design and analysis, protocol writing, literature search engine, etc) followed by a requirement for writing a research report, publication of a paper and writing a formal thesis (and its defense before an examining committee).
 Students also will be exposed to preparation of abstracts of research papers, clinic tables and be encouraged to present their research project at scientific or educational meetings, as appropriate.
 The objective is to integrate more extensive research into the postgraduate education in preparation for an academic career in Operative Dentistry.